PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Neal D. Dingmann - SunTrust Robinson Humphrey, Inc.

 Good morning, guys.
 Nice update on the heels of the Analyst Day.
-Bart, just a quick question, I think you laid this, but I just want to make sure I'm clear on the – is that third rig comes on the Delaware.
-Could you just talk about for the focus region wise for the three rigs for the remainder of the year and into 2018?
+Bart, just a quick question, I think you outlaid this, but I just want to make sure I'm clear on the, as that third rig comes on in the Delaware, could you just talk about for the focus region wise for the three rigs for the remainder of the year and into 2018?

 Scott J. Reasoner - PDC Energy, Inc.

 Yeah, I can cover that, Neal.
 This is Scott.
-We have a total of 23 wells, – I'm sorry, for spuds, we have 31 wells for the year.
-And the bulk of those are going to be in the Eastern area.
-And with that, I'll jump to our – about 22 of those of the 29, 30 – I guess, 31, 22 of those are going to be in the Eastern area where we have the most knowledge, the most understanding of the economics and absolutely have the highest economic return there.
+We have a total of 23 wells.
+I'm sorry, for spuds, we have 31 wells for the year.
+And the bulk of those are going to be in the eastern area.
+And with that, I'll jump to our, about 22 of those of the 29, 30, I guess, 31, 22 of those are going to be in the eastern area where we have the most knowledge, the most understanding of the economics and absolutely have the highest economic return there.
 So that's where we're headed with that rig and right now, all four rigs are running in that one area.

 Neal D. Dingmann - SunTrust Robinson Humphrey, Inc.

 And then, Scott, just one last follow-up in that area.
-The only other question I had was just on, hear (22:54) a lot about on sand and just sort of this is in general.
-You guys aren't quite at the size yet, but as you grow in the basin, in the Del, would you think about contracting sand differently or would you kind of stay the course as you've always done?
+The only other question I had was just on, you hear a lot about on sand and just services in general.
+You guys aren't quite at the size yet, but as you grow in the basin in the Del, would you think about contracting sand differently or would you kind of stay the course as you've always done?

 Scott J. Reasoner - PDC Energy, Inc.

 Really, we tend to stay the course even in the Wattenberg where we've been running consistently, Neal.
-We really rely – and I think it's a good move, because we aren't of a size yet where we can make a swing at big contracts for sand and chemical, that kind of thing.
+We really rely, and I think it's a good move, because we aren't of a size yet where we can make a swing at big contracts for sand and chemical, that kind of thing.
 So we really rely on the service companies that we're using to do that.
-And I think that as you pointed to, that's probably the best way for us to do that at this point.
+And I think that, as you pointed to, that's probably the best way for us to do that at this point.

 Neal D. Dingmann - SunTrust Robinson Humphrey, Inc.